gv0tch0/locust/README.md

 ### Request

 The body of the request needs to be a [JSON](http://json.org) document and the `Content-type` request header needs to have a value of `application/json`.
 The document consists of a single field, `setOfStrings`, which is an array of documents.
-These nested socuments consist of a single field, `value`.
+These nested documents consist of a single string field named `value`.
 For example the request to `POST /lcs/` with the following body:
 ```javascript
 {
   "setOfStrings" : [ { "value" : "foo" },